SjVer/Som-Lang/docs/src/hello_world.md

 And that's it!
 Since Som is designed to be easy to use, there's practically no boiler-plate needed; As long as there's an entrypoint like `main` the program will run!

-Now let's test the program by compiling and executing it:
+Now let's test the program by compiling and executing it.
+If you haven't installed the compiler yet, follow the [installation instructions](compiler/installation.md) first.
+After installing the compiler, save the program as `hello_world.som` and then invoke `somc`.
+You can then run the resulting executable:

 ```shell
 $ # Linux or MacOS